buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You invoke Cattalm' \*\*s wrath upon your adversary.
 The target creature takes 4d6 fire damage and must make a Will Saving Throw or suffer a -1d6 penalty to their next skill check, Attack Roll, or Saving Throw, and the caster increases their Fate Points pool by one.

-**For every two Magic Critical Success obtained** in the Magic Check, you can affect another creature.
+**For every two Magic Critical Successes obtained** in the Magic Check, you can affect another creature.

 ### Cattalm' \*\*s Slap